Nguyễn Trần Duy Nhất: Early life

+Martial arts career

-Muay Thai career
+Muay Thai

 Nguyễn Trần Duy Nhất made his first Muay Thai appearance at the 2009 Asian Martial Arts Games, competing in the men's featherweight division (54–57 kg).
 He lost 0–5 to Thailand's Kittisak Boonsemsen in the final to win the featherweight silver medal.

 Duy Nhất then participated in the 2009 Asian Indoor Games, once more in the men's featherweight division.
 He beat Weerapol Nonting of Thailand, 4–1, in the final to win Vietnam's only gold medal in Muay Thai.

 He would then make his SEA Games debut at the 2009 Southeast Asian Games held in Vientiane.
 Competing in the men's featherweight category, he finished in second place to win the silver medal.

 On July 2, 2013, Nguyễn Trần Duy Nhất would defeat Daniiar Kashkaraev of Kyrgyzstan, 5–0, to win the gold medal in the men's featherweight category in Muay Thai at the 2013 Asian Indoor and Martial Arts Games.

 On October 24, 2015, Duy Nhất defeated Victor Pinto (younger brother of Antoine Pinto) at THAI FIGHT Vietnam by decision.

 On September 23, 2017, Nguyễn Trần Duy Nhất fought at the inaugural Asia Fighting Championship event, where he defeated Huang Guang Wan by second-round technical knockout.

 He appeared at Asia Fighting Championship again, this time fighting Zhao Zhan Shi on September 21, 2018.
 After three rounds, Duy Nhất was awarded the unanimous decision victory.